 And although the culture and amenities of Dallas are nearby, life in Irving offers plenty of things to do in its own right.
 Art is big here, and not just when it comes to the famous Mustang of Las Colinas sculpture that gallops through the fountain in William’s Square.

 Take in more sculptures over at the 10-acre Irving Arts Center (along with theaters hosting live performances and a handful of galleries), a performance of the Las Colinas Symphony Orchestra, and access to the BAPS Shri Swaminarayan Mandir, a Hindu temple that is open to the public.
 There are also tons of tasty food spots, outdoor activities, and community events.
-Oh, it’s also just 15 minutes to DFW International Airport.
+Oh, and it’s also just 15 minutes to DFW International Airport.

 |First time moving to the Lone Star State?
 Find out what you need to know with our Texas Moving Guide.|